Center for Orthopaedics

 Neck pain can hit you at any time, making even simple activities like driving nearly impossible.
 If you regularly experience neck pain and it doesn’t respond to at-home treatments, see an orthopedic specialist right away.
 At the Center for Orthopaedics, the experienced orthopedic surgeons provide comprehensive care for neck pain.
-Call the nearest office today or go online to make an appointment at the practice in Lake Charles or Jennings, Louisiana.
+Call the office today or go online to make an appointment at the practice in Lake Charles, Louisiana.

 Neck pain is any stiffness, aching, or general discomfort that affects your cervical spine –– the seven vertebrae between your head and shoulders.
 It’s usually caused by a strain or sprain, but it can also point to a more serious underlying problem.

 The experienced neck and back doctors At the Center for Orthopaedics accurately diagnose and treat neck pain.
 Using minimally invasive procedures and cutting-edge techniques, they can help you feel better.

 What are some common causes of neck pain?

 - Rheumatoid arthritis (RA)

 A herniated cervical disc in your upper spine can also cause neck pain.

 When should I see an orthopedic specialist about neck pain?

 Most cases of neck pain respond to at-home treatments like ice, rest, and over-the-counter pain medication.
 Make an appointment at the Center for Orthopaedics if your symptoms last for more than a week or they get worse.
 This is especially necessary if the pain comes with a fever, a headache, or trouble swallowing and breathing.